mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-30-spring-security-5-custom-filter.md

 ----

 **UPDATE (2022-03-08): I know that many developers are looking to my blog posts about SpringSecurity.
 To help you further and help you to understand better, I have also created course on Udemy.
-Here is the** **[COUPON LINK](https://www.udemy.com/course/learning-spring-security-fundamenta1ls/?referralCode=04AD7C0E89610E136C69)**. **Also if you like my contents, you can also support me with taking the course.
+Here is the link:** **[https://www.udemy.com/course/learning-spring-security-fundamentals/](https://www.udemy.com/course/learning-spring-security-fundamenta1ls/?referralCode=04AD7C0E89610E136C69)**. **Also if you like my contents, you can also support me with taking the course.
 THANK YOU !!**

 ---
 <br />